hannahbethke/Portfolio-HB/README.md

 # Hannah Bethke
 Software Engineering | Web Developer

 # Introducing Myself
+Hello!
+My name is Hannah and I'm a Full Stack Software Engineer and General Assembly graduate with a creative eye for design and a natural inclination for problem solving.
+I have loved solving mysteries, making discoveries and building things since I was a young child.
+I have worked in managerial/leadership positions for six+ years, have an extensive background in performance art, am a licensed massage therapist and hold a BS in physiology.

+With over 20 years in the work force, I am a seasoned professional who knows how to dedicate myself to my work and my team.
+I am driven to deliver clear and concise code that performs well and meets accessibility standards, have a sharp eye for detail and am striving to engineer stylish and well designed layouts.
+I love learning and am always looking for ways to improve and create systems to optimize workflows and efficiencies.

 # User Stories

-- As a user, I am able to view Hannah Bethke's current portfolio, resume, and contact information
+As a user, I am able to view Hannah Bethke's current portfolio, resume, and contact information

 # Technologies Used